Busting Major Myths Around elementary OS

 Pantheon was originally developed to be a successor to GNOME 2, the desktop environment that we shipped in the first version of elementary OS.
 Many of the decisions about the layout of the desktop come from that heritage, including an applications menu at the top left, indicators with a session menu at the top right, and a place to switch between apps and workspaces at the bottom of the display.
 The first few iterations of our desktop included multiple docks or panels in different styles, sizes, and positions, but in the end we kept a single dock at the bottom of the screen.
 While at first glance it might look similar to the one found in OS X, the behavior of our dock is quite different, especially with regards to our hide mode which doesn’t steal screen real estate away from apps while you’re working.

-Some things you won’t find in elementary OS are the iconic “traffic light” window buttons or a global menu, something you will see in Ubuntu.
+Some things you won’t find in elementary OS are the iconic “traffic light” window buttons or a global menu.
 We also have chosen to make much wider use of colorful iconography in a style derived from Tango!, which is quite different from both the hyper-real app icons and the flat symbolic toolbar icons you’ll see in macOS.
 We’ve avoided trends like translucency, extra gloss, and over-flatness and instead have opted to take a number of more timeless notes from things like Material design, emphasizing the use of light, shadow, and color to help break up an application’s layout and provide clarity.

 “elementary just forks other apps and doesn’t write their own”